The long-term impact of (un)conditional cash transfers on labour market outcomes in Ecuador: Background and related literature

 Informality in the Ecuadorian labour market is pervasive and almost endemic.
-This segment accounted for 72\% of total employment in 2008 \parencite{ilo2023}.
-Regardless of the factors behind the existence of this sector, informal workers in Ecuador have on average much worse social outcomes than those in the formal labour market, such as lower earnings, higher poverty rates and worse future career prospects \parencite{canelas2019,matano2020,maurizio2019,maurizio2021,maurizio2023}.
-Furthermore, available evidence suggests that informality can result in negative externalities as well.
-A larger informal sector not only results in higher inequality but also negatively impacts tax collection \parencite{boitano2019}, the health status of the population \parencite{utzet2021}, pension coverage \parencite{daude2015} and political participation \parencite{baker2022}.
-Therefore, working in the formal sector in Ecuador is definitely a positive socioeconomic outcome that is of unquestionable interest to policymakers.
+This segment accounted for 72\% and 69\% of total employment in 2008 and 2024, respectively \parencite{ilo2025}.
+Regardless of the factors behind the existence of this sector, informal workers in Ecuador on average have much worse social outcomes than those in the formal labour market, such as lower earnings, higher poverty rates and worse future career prospects \parencite{canelas2019,matano2020,maurizio2019,maurizio2021,maurizio2023}.
+In addition, available evidence suggests that informality may also result in negative externalities, too.
+A larger informal sector not only results in higher inequality but also negatively affects tax collection \parencite{boitano2019}, the health status of the population \parencite{utzet2021}, pension coverage \parencite{daude2015} and levels of political participation \parencite{baker2022}.
+Therefore, even though working in the formal sector in Ecuador is not the only indicator of a programme's long-term success, it is undoubtedly a positive socio-economic outcome that is of clear interest to policymakers.